epomatti/flutter-firebase-push/README.md

-# Flutter-Azure Push
+# Flutter Firebase Push

-A simple Flutter App connected to Firebase that receives messages sent via Azure Notification Hub.
+A simple Flutter App connected to Firebase that receives messages.

 ## Getting Started